 Linda Davidson received a BFA from the Rhode Island School of Design in 1982.
 She worked for several years as an illustrator in NYC before moving with her husband to London and focusing on fine art.
 Following years in London and Kuala Lumpur, she landed in Seattle in 1997 where she has lived, worked and exhibited for the past 15 years.
 Her paintings are represented by the G.Gibson Gallery.

 Emily Gherard received her BFA from Rhode Island School of Design (2002) and her MFA from the University of Washington (2004).
 Seattle Wa.
-She paints abstracted piles of rocks and crumbling walls in an attempt to elicit an empathic response from the viewer.
+She paints and draws abstracted piles of rocks and crumbling walls in an attempt to elicit an empathic response from the viewer.
 Emily was nominated for the Neddy Award in 2013.
 She is represented by Bridge Productions in Seattle.

 We begin with one of our favorite Residency Artists, Robert Hardgrave (but then they're all our favorite).